VitorHugoAntunes/OmniStack11/README.md

 Selecting all the specific NGO incidents and the fields in the NGO table.<br/>
 Making the total count of the elements and returning the incidents.<br/>
 Then, searching for the values of the incidents in the body of the request and checking if the "ong_id" is the same as the authorization of the header and thus creating the incidents with "title, description, value and ong_id" and finally returning the ID.<br/>
-After all, to delete the incidents, checking if the "ong_id" is the same as "incident.ong_id", so that only the logged-in NGO can delete its incidents, if not, it returns OPERATION NOT PERMITTED.
+After all, to delete the incidents, checking if the "ong_id" is the same as "incident.ong_id", so that only the logged-in NGO can delete its incidents, if not, it returns `OPERATION NOT PERMITTED`.

 ### ProfileController
 ```